Categorifications of Non-Integer Quivers: Type $I_2(2n)$: The - and -vectors of exchange matrices of type

 Since we have weighted foldings $F^\gend\colon Q^\gend \rightarrow Q^{\Iiin}$ and $\dbar{F}^\gend\colon \dbar{Q}^\gend \rightarrow Q^{\Iiin}$, each vertex $t \in \tree_{Q^{\Iiin}_\gend}$ is associated to vertices $\wh{t} \in \tree_{Q^\gend_0}$ and $\dbar{t} \in \tree_{\dbar{Q}^\gend_0}$ obtained via the unfolding procedure.
 That is, if $t$ is obtained from $t_0$ by traversing edges $k_1,\ldots,k_m$ in $\tree_{Q^{\Iiin}_0}$, then $ \wh{t}$ is obtained from the initial vertex $\wh{t}_0 \in \tree_{Q^\gend_0}$ by traversing sequences of edges $\wh{k}_1,\ldots,\wh{k}_m$ in $\tree_{Q^{\gend}_0}$, where $\wh{k}_l$ corresponds to the composite mutation $\wh{\mu}_{[k_l]} = \prod_{F^\gend(i)=[k_l]} \mu_i$.
 Similarly, $\dbar{t}$ is obtained from the initial vertex $\dbar{t}_0 \in \tree_{\dbar{Q}^\gend_0}$ by traversing sequences of edges $\dbar{k}_1,\ldots,\dbar{k}_m$ in $\tree_{\dbar{Q}^{\gend}_0}$, where $\dbar{k}_l$ corresponds to the composite mutation $\dbar{\mu}_{[k_l]} = \prod_{\dbar{F}^\gend(i)=[k_l]} \mu_i$.
 The only vertices of $\tree_{Q_0^\gend}$ and $\tree_{\dbar{Q}_0^\gend}$ that we will consider in this paper are those associated to the vertices $t \in \tree_{Q_0^{\Iiin}}$ by unfolding.
 Thus for the purposes of readability, we will abuse notation and write $\wh{t}$ and $\dbar{t}$ as $t$.
 Likewise, if the context is clear, we will write $\wh{\mu}_{[k]}$ and $\dbar{\mu}_{[k]}$ as $\mu_{[k]}$.

-The relationship between the $C$-matrices of the double-unfolded quiver $\dbar{Q}^\gend$ and the $C$-matrices of the single-unfolded quiver $Q^\gend$ is similar to what happens with rescaling. \begin{lem} Consider the initial extended exchange matrices
+The relationship between the $C$-matrices of the double-unfolded quiver $\dbar{Q}^\gend$ and the $C$-matrices of the single-unfolded quiver $Q^\gend$ is similar to what happens with rescaling.
+In particular, we have the following commutativity properties with the operations $\Lambda^\gend ({-}) \Theta^\gend$ and $V({-}\oplus{-}^T)V\inv$ defined in Remark~\ref{rem:BlockReps}(d) and (e).